 PowerPoint presentations must be provided via electronic mail to publiccomments@bof.ca.gov no later 12:00 pm the Thursday prior to the Board Meeting.
 All presentations are considered part of the public record.
 All electronic formats must be Windows PC compatible.
 Please provide all materials in a format that satisfies the Americans with Disabilities Act (ADA) and applicable Web Content Accessibility Guidelines (WCAG) in accordance with the Board’s policies to allow posting to the Board’s website.
 Materials that do not satisfy these requirements will be accepted, but will not be posted to the Board’s website.

 Figure 1.
-Participant View of GoToWebinar interface. o submit a verbal comment, select the “Raise Hand” icon - it is circled below.
+Participant View of GoToWebinar interface.
+To submit a verbal comment, select the “Raise Hand” icon - it is circled below.
 Please refrain from submitting written comments via the “Questions" pane (it is in a bold box in the graphic below), as meeting organizers monitor that pane primarily for questions pertaining to technical difficulties with the webcast.